samdanTetteh/Dog-Friendly/README.md

 1. Clone this repository preferably with Android Studio
 2. Build project and then run application.
 In the situation where you are asked about trusting the application please do select *yes*
 3. Please make sure you are on the `main` branch as that has all the latest changes.
+4. To view composable UI impelementation with Jetpack compose you can checkout the `compose` branch.

 # Notes
 - Dog-Friendly has offline support.
 Data is retrieved from remote when data is established and saved.